sugarkube/sugarkube/README.md

   * Automate building differently specced ephemeral dev/test environments fully configured with your core dependencies (e.g. Cert Manager, Vault, etc.) so you can get straight to work.
-  * Push your kapps through a sane release pipeline.
+  * Push your kapps through a sane, idempotent release pipeline.
 Develop locally or on (possibly ephemeral) dev clusters, test on staging, then release to one or multiple target prod clusters.
 The process is up to you and Sugarkube is compatible with Jenkins.